mrz1277/ujet-doc/README.md

-#Setup on web
+#Initial setup on the web (for both of iOS and Android)
 When a user schedules call, UJET will send a notification to the mobile phone at the scheduled time.
-To send notification, you should open API for notification and register information their information.
-Please visit [setup page](http://staging.ujet.co/#/manager/company) and update this information
+To enable the notification, you should open an API for notification and register your hosting app information.
+Please visit [setup page](http://staging.ujet.co/#/manager/company) and update the following information:
 * API URL
+* app_id, secret_key
+* access_token(oauth) or username
-* app_id, secret_key, access_token(oauth) or username, password(basic, digest)
+* password(basic, digest)

 #Setup for iOS
 ## Installation with CocoaPods